How to Perform a HIPAA Risk Assessment to Stay Compliant?

 4. Assess Current Security Measures

+Don’t forget to document the measures you have already implemented, including your assessment.
+The documentation should identify if security measures required by the HIPAA Security Rule as implemented and the controls are correctly configured.
 Sprinto’s continuous compliance monitoring capabilities will help you stay on top of security and compliance.
 The implemented controls are monitored at a granular level and automated alerts are raised for any drifts.
 The pending controls that must be implemented are highlighted on the health dashboard to give you a quick snapshot of remaining work.
+See Sprinto in action.

 5. Determine the likelihood of threat occurrence and its potential impact

-You must now determine the likelihood of occurrence for each identified threat and vulnerability.
+Next, determine the likelihood of occurrence for each identified threat and vulnerability.
 You could label the possibility of occurrence as high, moderate, or low or assign numbers (1,2 and 3).

-Next, you must determine the potential impact (qualitatively and/or quantitatively) on the confidentiality, integrity, and availability of ePHI if such a threat or vulnerability were to occur.
+Next, determine the potential impact (qualitatively and/or quantitatively) on the confidentiality, integrity, and availability of ePHI if such a threat or vulnerability were to occur.
+For instance, it could be unauthorized access, loss of data, and more.

 HIPAA Compliance Risk Assessment